zurgeg/control-my-pc/README.md

   * `python -m pip install --upgrade pip`
   * `python -m pip install -r requirements.txt`

-  3) Set TWITCH_CHANNEL AND TWITCH_OAUTH_TOKEN environment variables (you can find your oauth token [here](http://twitchapps.com/tmi/)).
+  3)  Edit `config.toml` with your oauth and twitch token. (you can find your oauth token [here](http://twitchapps.com/tmi/)).
-  For more information see the [documentation](https://gitlab.com/controlmypc/docs/-/wikis/documentation/Script#how-to-set-environment-variables).
+  Set TWITCH_CHANNEL AND TWITCH_OAUTH_TOKEN environment variables if you want to use env vars, see For more information see [here](https://gitlab.com/controlmypc/docs/-/wikis/documentation/Script#how-to-set-environment-variables).
-  Alternately you can use the legacy option and edit `config.toml` with the username and oauth.

   4)Run start.bat (And hope it doesn't crash cause it can't send data or can't authenticate account.)